Azure/azure-functions-openai-extension/samples/assistant/README.md

 1. Clone this repo and navigate to the sample folder.
 1. Use a terminal window to navigate to the sample directory (e.g. `cd samples/assistant/csharp-ooproc`)
+2. If using python, run `pip -r requirements.txt` to install the correct library version.
 1. Run `func start` to build and run the sample function app

     If successful, you should see the following output from the `func` command: